Misbah has a zeal for exploring the globe of unearthly Good continuance which she wishes to share altogether that she scribbles.

-The results of the study were staggering.
-44.6% of the spiritualists surveyed said they heard voices daily.
+The results of the study were staggering: 44.6% of the spiritualists surveyed said they heard voices daily.
 79% pointed out that these experiences became an integral part of life.
-By the way, although many of them claimed to hear voices in their minds, 31.7% of the subjects said the votes were also external.
+By the way, although many of them claimed to hear voices in their minds, 31.7% of them could say the votes were also external.
 Compared to ordinary people, spiritualists have admitted to believing in supernatural things much more strongly and paying more attention to other people’s opinions of themselves.

-They also stated that they encountered their first auditory hallucinations quite early, at an average age of 21.7, and stressed that they were able to engage enormously in specific activities and simply distance themselves from the world around them
+They also stated that they encountered their first auditory hallucinations quite early — at an average age of 21.7, and stressed that they could engage enormously in specific activities and simply distance themselves from the world around them

 According to the researchers, these results suggest that "hearing the voices of the dead" is hardly the result of peer influence, a positive social context, or a greater indulgence in belief in supernatural phenomena.
 The so-called Spiritist assimilates the philosophy of spiritism because it coincides with their experiences and gives meaning to their lives.

 "The findings of the study say a lot about 'learning and desire'.
-To the participants in our study, the doctrines of spiritualism seem logical both in terms of the unusual experiences in childhood and the frequent auditory hallucinations they experience during spiritualism sessions, ”explained A. Powell
+To the participants in our study, the doctrines of spiritualism seem logical, both on the unusual experiences in childhood and the frequent auditory hallucinations they experience during spiritualism sessions,” explained A. Powell

 "However, all of these experiences may be due to a certain predisposition or early onset of abilities, rather than to the belief that a great deal of effort can be made to connect with the dead," the researcher added.